kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Evolutionary operation
 ===========================

-Evolutionary operation (EVOP) is a tool to help maintain the full-scale process at its optimum.
+Evolutionary operation (EVOP) is a tool to help maintain a full-scale process at its optimum.
 Since the process is not constant, the optimum will gradually move away from its current operating point.
 Chemical processes drift due to things such as heat-exchanger fouling, build-up inside reactors and tubing, catalyst deactivation, and other slowly varying disturbances in the system.

 EVOP is an iterative hunt for the process optimum by making small perturbations to the system.
 Similar to response surface methods, once every iteration is completed, the process is moved towards the optimum.
 The model used to determine the move direction and levels of next operation are from full or fractional factorials, or designs that estimate curvature, like the central composite design.

-Because every experimental run is a run that is expected to produce saleable product (we don't want off-specification product), the range of the factors used must be small.
+Because every experimental run is a run that is expected to produce saleable product (we don't want off-specification product), the range over which each factor is varied must be small.
 Replicate runs are also made to separate the signal from noise, because the optimum region is usually flat.

 Some examples of the success of EVOP and a review paper are in these readings: